mosip/documentation/docs/overview/design/Privacy-and-Security.md

 # Introduction

 In MOSIP, privacy and security are highest priorities and this document details the measures that have been implemented in the platform so far.
 As an open source project we aim to continuously improve the security features and incorporate new developments through collaborations and community contributions.
-We use a variety of [security tools](Security-Tools.md) to assess security, discover vlulnerabilities and address them.
+We use a variety of [security tools](Security-Tools.md) to assess security, discover vulnerabilities and address them.

 # Governing Principles
 MOSIP's approach on privacy and security is determined by the [framework principles](https://www.mosip.io/uploads/resources/5cc84b0a08284Country%20Engagement%20Principles_v2.pdf) under which it operates.